 Respondent shall have the treating psychotherapist submit quarterly status reports to the Board or its designee.
-The Board or its designee may require Respondent to undergo psychiatric evaluations by a Board-appointed board certified psychiatrist.
-If, prior to the completion of probation, Respondent is found to be mentally unfit to resume the practice of medicine without restrictions, the Board shall retain continuing jurisdiction over Respondent's license and the period of probation shall be extended until the Board determines that Respondent is mentally fit to resume the practice of medicine without restrictions.
+If, prior to the completion of probation, Respondent is found to be mentally unfit to practice medicine without restrictions, the Board shall retain continuing jurisdiction over Respondent's license and the period of probation shall be extended until the

+Board determines that Respondent is mentally fit to practice medicine without restrictions.

-Respondent shall pay the cost of all psychotherapy and psychiatric evaluations.
+Respondent shall pay the cost of all psychotherapy.

-5. SOLO PRACTICE PROHIBITION.
+- 5. MEDICAL TREATMENT.
+Within 30 calendar days of the effective date of this Decision, Respondent shall submit to the Board or its designee for prior approval the name and qualifications of a California-licensed physician who shall serve as Respondent's primary care physician.
+The primary care physician shall oversee and coordinate Respondent's medical care, including prescribing necessary medications, and Respondent shall follow treatment recommendations.
+Respondent shall have the treating physician submit quarterly reports to the Board or its designee indicating whether or not Respondent is medically capable of practicing medicine safely.
+Respondent shall pay the cost of any medical treatment. - 6.
+SOLO PRACTICE PROHIBITION.
 Respondent is prohibited from engaging in the solo practice of medicine.
 Prohibited solo practice includes, but is not limited to, a practice where: 1) Respondent merely shares office space with another physician but is not affiliated for purposes of providing patient care, or 2) Respondent is the sole physician practitioner at that location.

-If Respondent fails to establish a practice with another physician or secure employment in an appropriate practice setting within sixty (60) calendar days of the effective date of this

-Decision, Respondent shall receive a notification from the Board or its designee to cease the practice of medicine within three (3) calendar days after being so notified.
+If Respondent fails to establish a practice with another physician or secure employment in an appropriate practice setting within 60 calendar days of the effective date of this Decision, Respondent shall receive a notification from the Board or its designee to cease the practice of medicine within three (3) calendar days after being so notified.
 The Respondent shall not resume practice until an appropriate practice setting is established.